There are now 2 possible online modes for units:

 extrapolated and interpolated values; (5) calculate data analysis measures of central tendency (mean, mode and median) and dispersion (range, IQR, variance and standard deviation) and use appropriate technology to evaluate these measures to fully describe samples and populations; (6) understand the basic principles of statistics including probability, data classification, collection, analysis and representation to build a solid foundation for more advanced topics in Business Statistics; and (7) explain algebra and calculus fundamentals.

-- Typically this unit is assessed in the following ways: (1) in-class tests; (2) oral presentation; and (3) final exam.
+Indicative assessments in this unit are as follows: (1) in-class tests; (2) oral presentation; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)